Commercial Finance

 Typical LVR ranges for retail property

-• Up to 50% LVR Vacant retail or short lease under 12 months
+• Up to 50% LVR Vacant or specialty-only retail

-• Up to 70% LVR National tenant, 5+ year lease, metro location
+• Up to 65% LVR National tenant, long lease, high-street

 What lenders look for in a retail property loan

-• icon Clean personal and business credit history
+• icon Clean borrower financials, structure and credit conduct

 Common retail property types financed